Pöpsel, Simon - JRG 11

 About

-We are interested in the mechanisms that regulate chemical modifications of histone proteins.
-As signals that orchestrate gene expression, cell differentiation and many other processes, these reactions have to be faithfully controlled.
-Our biochemical understanding of the multiprotein complexes that catalyze these reactions is still very limited.
-Therefore, we aim to define aspects of their context dependent, local activity regulation using cryo-electron microscopy (cryo-EM), biochemical and cell biological approaches.
+We are interested in the molecular mechanisms that orchestrate gene expression, cellular differentiation and many other processes, on the level of chromatin, the physical and functional state of eukaryotic genomes.
+Our biochemical understanding of the multi-protein complexes that regulate chromatin structure and function is still limited.
+Therefore, we aim to define aspects of their context dependent, local activity regulation using an integrative structural biology approach of single-particle cryo-electron microscopy (cryo-EM), cross-linking mass spectrometry (XL-MS) and molecular modelling, complemented by biochemical and cell biological methods.

 Introduction